ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1874-beers-map-cropped" "800" /%}}

-Other maps showing this property include the Colton Dripps maps:
+Other maps showing this property include the Colton and  Dripps maps:

 {{% fig "staten-island/1866-colton-map-cropped" "800" /%}}
 {{% fig "staten-island/1872-dripps-map-cropped" "800" /%}}